theroyakash/handwritten_number_predictor/README.md

-# Handwritten Number Predictor writen in python.
+# Handwritten Number Predictor written in python.
 This file is created using mnist handwritten image data